v-hamra/v-hamra/README.md

 # Hi, I'm Virginia 👋

-🎵 → 💻 — From music to migrations.
+🎵 → 💻 — From music to GitHub Consultant.

 I'm a **DevOps Consultant / GitHub Partner / Part of GitHub Expert Services** helping enterprise customers get the most out of the GitHub platform.
 I partner with engineering leaders and platform teams to design governance strategies, accelerate migrations, and enable developer productivity at scale.